The world of art that you can go, see, and feel

 File.20 Tino Sehgal @ Enoura Observatory yet untitled

-Miyuki Inoue (Magcal Editorial Department)
+Miyuki Inoue (Magcal editorial department)

 * Click here for an introduction report of Enoura Observatory!

-"My work is in 4 dimensions (* editorial note: 3 dimensions + time axis) .
-There is no problem recording it in text, but it is a photograph.I don't want them to be filmed as a video or left as a two-dimensional work. "(Mr. Segal)
+"My work is 4D (* editorial note: 3D + time axis) .
+There is no problem with being recorded in text.But I don't want it to be taken as a photo or video and left as a two-dimensional work. "

-No shooting of "live work" is possibleSo, I took a picture of the sea, the sky, and the trees that wrap the field seats.
-There is no set time for each action, and can you feel the "artistic time" where the start and end timings are left to each other like the wind across the sea?
+No shooting of "live work"It's impossible, so I took a picture of the sea, the sky, and the trees surrounding the Nodate seats.
+There is no fixed time for each movement, and can you feel the "art time" that the timing of the beginning and the end is entrusted to each, like the wind across the sea?

 [Venue] Odawara Cultural Foundation Enoura Observatory

-[Hours] Morning (10: 00-13: 00) / Afternoon (13: 30-16: 30)
+[Visit time] Morning session (10: 00-13: 00) / Afternoon session (13: 30-16: 30)